 If you are limiting your pre-listing inspection to a specific area (ie, the roof), you can expect to pay less than a full home inspection.
 If you want a comprehensive evaluation, expect to pay the same rate as a standard home inspection in your area.

 Pros and cons of a pre-listing inspection

-- You can eliminate buyer requests for credits.
+- It can eliminate buyer requests for credits.
 Let’s say your pre-listing inspection turns up some issues with the home’s plumbing.
 If a buyer finds those same issues and asks for a $3,000 credit or concession, you’d ultimately be making less on the sale.
 With a pre-listing inspection, you can fix it yourself and potentially build those repair costs into your list price.

 When you sell your home, you’ll likely need to sign a disclosure form that indicates your knowledge of potential issues.
-For example, in Illinois, the disclosure form requires the seller to acknowledge any defects in walls, water leaks and issues with the HVAC system — all of which would come up in a pre-listing inspection report with the buyer can provide additional evidence to support why the home is a good purchase.
+In some states — Illinois, for example — the disclosure form requires the seller to acknowledge any defects in walls, water leaks and issues with the HVAC system.
+With that in mind, sharing the pre-listing inspection report with the buyer can provide additional evidence to support why the home is a good purchase.

 What if the pre-listing inspection turns up issues?
 Should you proactively pay to address them?
-Olmsted calls this a tricky question: “Each situation is different when it comes to a pre-listing inspection,” Olmsted says.
+Olmsted calls this a tricky question: “Each situation is different when it comes to a pre-listing inspection,” she says.
 “The seller should review each line with their real estate professional in detail to determine what issues should be addressed or disclosed to the buyers.”